AhnafTK/BattleForMistyValley-CardGame-/README.md

 # BattleForMistyValley-CardGame-
 * By: Ahnaf Kamal
-* Project time: Started in April 2022, [UNFINISHED].
+* Project time: April 2022, ~1 month

 ## What is Battle for Misty Valley?
 This program is a basic card game.
 The player and the opponent both get 3 cards, numbering betweeen 1-10.
 The player with the greater sum of the numbers on the card wins.